Brian Wilson (Northern Ireland politician)

-Brian Wilson MLA (born 15 May, 1943) is a Northern Irish politician who was a member of North Down Borough Council for 34 years (1981–2015).
+Brian Wilson (born 15 May 1943) is a Northern Irish politician who was a member of North Down Borough Council for 34 years (1981–2015).
 He retired when local government was reformed.
 During this time he served as an Alliance member, Green Party and Independent.
 He was the first Green Party Councillor to be elected in Northern Ireland in 2005.
 Wilson served as the Green Party Northern Ireland’s Member of the Northern Ireland Assembly (MLA) for North Down from 2007 to 2011, and was the party’s first elected representative in the Assembly.
 He agreed to serve as an MLA for a single term, and stood down to be replaced by his research assistant, Steven Agnew.

 Early life

 Wilson was born in 1943 in Bangor, County Down.
 He attended Trinity Primary School and Bangor Grammar School.
 A former civil servant in the Department of Education, he studied part-time at the Open University and in 1973 left the civil service to do a full-time master's degree in Politics at the University of Strathclyde.